-Problem #1: "garbage in, garbage out."
-Your depletion data is only as good as the data you are putting in to your POS system and inventory tracking system you are using.
+Problem #1: "Garbage in, garbage out."
+Your depletion data is only as good as the data you are putting into your POS system and inventory tracking system you are using.
 Is every employee ringing up every sale accurately?
 With the correct liquor?
 The correct modifiers?
 Do you have options for the thousands of drink variations a customer might request?
 Probably not.

 Problem #2: Bartenders don't pour perfect pours.
 They are humans, not robots.
 When you use a perpetual inventory system, you are making an assumption that every pour is perfect.
 Every shot is 1 oz, every wine glass pour is 5oz.
 If there is 5.5oz left in a bottle, is your bartender going to save that last half an ounce of wine in the bottle?
 Nope.
 I'm sorry, but I'll take an imperfect human bartender over a perfect robot bartender any day.

 These and other issues make maintaining a perpetual inventory system difficult.
 Problem #2 above is actually valuable for measuring variance or leakage of your beverage program, but that topic is covered in other posts, here we are concerned with inventory accounting.
 You might be asking yourself, why is any of this relevant to the accounting method used?
-How is the way I know my counts on hand related to how I calculate it's value?
+How is the way I know my counts on hand related to how I calculate its value?

-The reason is because in order to use FIFO, you must have some level of perpetual inventory.
+The reason is that in order to use FIFO, you must have some level of perpetual inventory.
 You don't necessarily have to use a real-time perpetual system connected to your point-of-sale, but you must account for usage and purchases over time.
 Meaning, for FIFO it's not enough to just know you bought products between two dates, you have to know on what dates you bought how much.
 Then do that same thing for every product in your inventory.
-For that reason, using FIFO is extremely time consuming and often impractical to do without software.
+For that reason, using FIFO is extremely time-consuming and often impractical to do without software.